 They do grow roots, but air plants do not use their roots for nutrients, just as an anchor.

-Air plants have adapted and evolved over the years to not need roots, because in the densely populated tropical rainforests, competition for light, water, air, and nutrients can be pretty aggressive.
+Air plants have adapted and evolved over the years to not need regular roots, because, in densely populated tropical rainforests, competition for light, water, air, and nutrients can be pretty aggressive.

 Where Do Air Plants Grow Naturally?